-- 59. As indicated in a previous follow-up report, all the examiners' recommended measures were addressed in POCAA and the FIUTTA except for the requirement for financial institutions to give special attention to business relationships with persons (including legal persons and other financial institutions) from or in countries which do not or insufficiently apply the FATF Recommendations.
-This recommendation remains outstanding. - 60.
-The Follow-Up Report for May 2012 noted that the recommendation for effective measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries was mandated by subsection 17(1)(a) of the FIUTTA requiring the FIU to publish a list of countries identified by the FATF as non-compliant or not sufficiently compliant.
-The FIU and the CBTT have published on their respective websites FATF's Public Statements dated February 16, 2012, June 22, 2012 and October 19, 2012.
+- 69. As indicated in a previous follow-up report, all the examiners' recommended measures were addressed in POCAA and the FIUTTA except for the requirement for financial institutions to give special attention to business relationships with persons (including legal persons and other financial institutions) from or in countries which do not or insufficiently apply the FATF Recommendations.
+The authorities have referred to section 30 of the POCAA which requires financial institutions or listed business to pay special attention to all business transactions with persons and financial institutions in or from other countries which do not or insufficiently comply with the recommendations of the FATF.
+This requirement will include business relationships and therefore complies with the recommendation. - 70.
+The Follow-Up Report for May 2012 noted that the recommendation for effective measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries was mandated by subsection

+17(1)(a) of the FIUTTA requiring the FIU to publish a list of countries identified by the FATF as non-compliant or not sufficiently compliant.
+The FIU and the CBTT have published on their respective websites FATF's Public Statements dated February 16, 2012, June 22, 2012, October 19, 2012, February 22, 2013 and June 21, 2013.
+Additionally, the CFATF Public Statement of May 30, 2013 has also been published on the FIU and the CBTT websites.

-61. The situation remains unchanged as noted in the previous report.
+71. The situation remains unchanged as noted in the previous report.
 All of the examiners' recommendations concerning Recommendation 22 have been imposed on financial institutions under the supervision of the Central Bank via the AML/CFT Guidelines.
 However, with regard to other financial entities, all of the examiners' recommended measures remain outstanding except for the requirement for branches of financial institutions to apply the higher AML/CFT standard where minimum host and home country AML/CFT requirements differ.